DOWN COMFORTERS & PILLOWS

 If your dart hits outside the outer wire there is no score for that throw, the same is true if a dart fails to stay stuck in the board.

-There are many variations in game of darts, but the most common is called 501, wherein each player is given a score of 501 points, with which to start.
+variations in game of darts, but the most common is called 501, wherein each player is given a score of 501 points, with which to start.
 The point is to bring the individuals score down to zero, in as few trips to the line as possible.
 Each player throws their three darts in turn attempting to get the highest score possible.
 The highest possible score a player can get using three darts is 180, this is done by hitting the "triple twenty", three times in a row.

 A player wins by throwing a dart into the double score area that will leave them exactly on zero.
 If they go to minus points or fail to hit a double with their last dart-they must wait for their next turn to try again and might not be the first out.
 There is no second prize in a game of darts.